redecentralize/alternative-internet/README.md

 * [Scuttlebot](https://github.com/ssbc/scuttlebot) gossip based p2p social media feeds.

+* [Manyverse](https://www.manyver.se/) an implementation of scuttlebutt for mobile devices (android) - carry your social network with you, no internet required

 ## Uncategorised

 * [Aktie](https://github.com/retsamknaps/aktie) A decentralized and anonymous forum and file sharing app for I2P.